gustwindjs/gustwind/breezewind/README.md

 });
 ```

+To detect when rendering has started and ended (useful for instrumentation), you can use `_onRenderStart(context: Context)` and `_onRenderEnd(context: Context)`.
+Each triggers once during the rendering process.

 ### Context

 To allow injecting data from outside to templates, Breezewind implements a global context.
 Use it like this: